 Some people may be offered dialectical behavioural therapy (DBT).
 In a private rehab centre, you may also be offered holistic therapies such as sports or art therapies, as well as a focus on mindfulness and meditation.

 Once you complete your treatment, you may wish to continue receiving treatment as an outpatient (outpatient treatment).
 Secondary treatment can help to prevent relapse by easing the transition from rehab to your normal life.

-Some forms of aftercare include support groups (e.g alcoholics anonymous), group therapy, or further counselling.
 Group therapy and support groups can be effective as you’re socialising with people in a similar situation.
+Some clinics offer free aftercare, whereas others will include the cost as part of the overall treatment.

 That is why we will guide you through the process in a sympathetic and friendly manner, providing you with the support you need.

 We can take the stress of finding a quality rehab centre, taking into account your preferences, requirements, and needs.
-Wherever you’re based in or around the Birmingham area, we can find a quality rehab treatment facility for you, whether it be for illicit drugs, prescription medication, or alcohol.
+Wherever you’re based in or around the Birmingham area, we can find a quality rehab treatment facility for you, whether it be for illicit drugs, prescription drugs, or alcohol.

 We are rooting for your long-term recovery and for you to live a drug-free life, so contact our addiction specialists for drug or alcohol rehab in Birmingham today to get started.